Wellness Coaching, Certificate of Achievement

 |Fitness for Life|

-Students wishing to gain the skills to be a Physical Trainer should take KIN C201 Fitness for Life/PE C201 Fitness for Life AND KIN C289 Exercise Assessment and Program Implementation.
+Students wishing to gain the skills to be a Physical Trainer should take KIN C201 Fitness for Life/PE C201 Fitness for Life AND KIN C289 Exercise Testing and Prescription.
 These courses will prepare you to take National Certification Exams offered by agencies, such as the National Strength and Conditioning Association or the American Council on Exercise.